 Types of Financial Aid

 When we say types of financial aid, we are actually referring to types and sources of financial aid.
-There are a few basic types: student loans, grants, work and scholarships.
-Sources of financial aid include the federal government, state governments, banks, colleges, employers and private scholarship providers.
-Let’s take a minute to go over each one.
+You can look for different types of aid, such as student loans, grants, work-study opportunities, and scholarships from different sources, such as the federal government, state governments, banks, colleges, employers, or private scholarship providers.

 Federal Student Aid